tomduck/pandoc-eqnos/README.md

 The basic filter and library codes have been refactored and improved with a view toward maintainability.
 While extensive tests have been performed, some problems may have slipped through unnoticed.
 Bug reports should be submitted to our [Issues tracker].

-*TeX/PDF:*
+*LaTeX/PDF:*

-TeX codes produced by pandoc-eqnos are massively improved.
+LaTeX codes produced by pandoc-eqnos are massively improved.
 The hacks used before were causing some users problems.
 The new approach provides more flexibility and better compatibility with the LaTeX system.

-Supporting TeX is now written to the `header-includes` meta data.
+Supporting LaTeX is now written to the `header-includes` meta data.
 Users no longer need to include LaTeX commands in the `header-includes` to get basic pandoc-eqnos functions to work.
 Use `eqnos-warning-level: 2` to see what pandoc-eqnos adds to the `header-includes`.

 A word of warning: Pandoc-eqnos's additions to the `header-includes` are overridden when pandoc's `--include-in-header` option is used.
 This is owing to a [design choice](https://github.com/jgm/pandoc/issues/3139) in pandoc.
-Users may choose to deliberately override pandoc-eqnos's `header-includes` by providing their own TeX through `--include-in-header`.
-If a user needs to include other bits of TeX in this way, then they will need to do the same for the TeX that pandoc-eqnos needs.
+Users may choose to deliberately override pandoc-eqnos's `header-includes` by providing their own LaTeX through `--include-in-header`.
+If a user needs to include other bits of LaTeX in this way, then they will need to do the same for the LaTeX that pandoc-eqnos needs.

 *Html/Epub:*